billferro/GetData012Project/CodeBook.md

 ##Variables

-* `Subject` - An ID uniquely representing a person involved in the study.
+* `Subject` - An integer ID uniquely representing a person involved in the study.
 Values range from 1 to 30.
 * `Activity` - A factor representing one of 6 activities that the subject was performing when the data was captured.
 Valid values include: WALKING, WALKING_UPSTAIRS
 , WALKING_DOWNSTAIRS
 , SITTING